theburningmonk/stream_ext/doc/getting_started.md

     var buffered = StreamExt.buffer(input, new Duration(seconds : 1));

+### scan

+The `StreamExt.scan` function creates a new stream by applying an accumulator function over the elements produced by the input stream and returns each intermediate result with the specified seed and accumulator.

+The output stream will complete if:
+* the input stream has completed
+* [closeOnError] flag is set to true and an error is received

+**Dart code**

+    var input 	= new StreamController.broadcast().stream;
+    var sums 	= StreamExt.scan(input, 0, (acc, elem) => acc + elem);

 ## Examples

 Please take a look at the **example** directory for more complete and meaningful usages of each of the extension functions.